 Focuses on an integrated study of the human body including the histology, anatomy, and physiology of each system.
-Examines molecular, cellular, and tissue levels of organization plus integuments, skeletal, articulations, muscular, nervous, and endocrine systems.
+Examines molecular, cellular, and tissue levels of organization plus integumentary, skeletal, articulation, muscular, nervous, and endocrine systems.
 Includes a mandatory hands-on laboratory experience covering experimentation, microscopy, observations, and dissection.
 This is the first semester of a two-semester sequence.
 This course is a state guaranteed transfer course GT-SC1.
 Prerequisite(s): BIO 105 or BIO 106 or BIO 111.
+Credit will not be given for both BIO 106 and BIO 201.
 Four credits.